hazelcast/hazelcast-platform-training/Lab3.md

     Your task is to write a pipeline that takes the stream and writes it to an already-configured in-memory map.
 Use the stock symbol as the key, and the entire trade as the value.

-2. Before running your code, open `Listeners > TradeListener.java`.
+2. Before running your code, open `EventListeners > TradeListener.java`.
 A listener executes code in response to specific activity against an in-memory data structure.
 In this case, we've only written code for two types of events: when a map entry is added, and when a map entry is updated.

 3. Run your code.
 Your output should be similar to what's shown here.